-I joined the University of Nottingham as a Lecturer in January 2010 after completing both my PhD and post doctoral research the University of Liverpool.
-Since then I have undertaken fellowships at the University of Tokyo, Rolls-Royce and the High Value Catapults (AMRC/MTC).
+I joined the University of Nottingham as a Lecturer in January 2010 after completing both my PhD and post doctoral research at the University of Liverpool.
+Since then I have undertaken Fellowships at the University of Tokyo, Rolls-Royce and the High Value Catapults (AMRC/MTC).
 I have also served as a Deputy Warden at Nightingale Hall of Residence.

 My research focuses on the use of non-traditional manufacturing methods to arrive at net shape while inducing favorable material properties and generating new surfaces on engineering components.
 I am particularly interested in developing new manufacturing methods and materials for use in the high value manufacturing sectors including aerospace and biomedical engineering.
 In these competitive markets product differentiation is often directly linked to additional functionality or performance.
 Through the development of new manufacturing technologies and materials we endeavor to deliver this.

 I am also Vice President of the Association of Industrial Laser Users (AILU) - Find out about the great work we do for the laser community here - http://www.ailu.org.uk/association/about_us.html

 I am an Associate Member of the International Academy for Production Engineering (CIRP) - https://www.cirp.net/

 I currently lead a team of 20 researchers and PhD students who are addressing a range of research challenges.
 Within the team we have several disciplines working together to address these complex challenges.
 Our activities stretch across fundamental research and more applied industrially funded activities.
 To date we have produced over 100 peer reviewed technical papers, numerous patents and regularly our work at international conferences.

 Up until recently I convened the year 3 Group Design and Make module within 5he Department of Mechanical, Materials and Manufacturing Engineering (M3).
 Follow the link below to see some of our students in action: